 I am committed to continuous professional development and individual learning.
 Here are a few of my ongoing efforts and affiliations:

-- Currently working toward Certified Level of Academy of Orton Gillingham Practitioners and Educators (AOGPE) coursework and is working on requirements for Certified Level.
+- Has taken 50 hours of Certified Level of Academy of Orton Gillingham Practitioners and Educators (AOGPE) coursework and is working on requirements for Certified Level.

 - Completed Coursework in Multi-sensory Math through ASDEC